What is the d.o.t. campaign?

 How can you get involved?

-Decide to d.o.t. and pick up a paper dot or pledge on this website!
-Select one personal sustainability practice that combines your passion with your daily routine, then write it down and pledge to practice it.
+Decide to d.o.t. and look for the banners on campus!
+Select one personal sustainability practice that combines your passion with your daily routine, then sign the appropriate banner.
 If you can’t think of an individual d.o.t. consider joining others who have committed to donate time or money to Rappahannock Group of the Sierra Club or Friends of the Rappahannock, participate in a president’s council on sustainability Action Goal, support a cultural event on campus, volunteer with COAR, or recycle.

 How is UMW engaging in the d.o.t. campaign?